EagleFiler Press

 November 2006 - SurfBits reviews EagleFiler 1.0.2:

-Obviously EagleFiler isn’t the first product of its kind in this category but after using it for awhile, a few things become clear.
+Obviously EagleFiler isn’t the first product of its kind in this category but after using it for a while, a few things become clear.
 The developer has done an excellent job of integrating it with the rest of the operating system.
 He’s also looked at the real world needs of people and how they interact with their information and then built a product around those needs.…It is a very mature 1.0 release and as long as he continues to listen to his users, EagleFiler has a bright future ahead of it.

 November 2006 - Ted Goranson writes about EagleFiler in About This Particular Outliner: